DanielLandonJr/buildScript_development_folder/README.md

 # build_development_folder
-script file to automate building of development folder for projects.
+script file to automate building of development folder and all starting files for projects.